Position

 • Bachelor’s degree in Construction Management, Civil Engineering, or a related field.

-• Proven experience as a Site Manager or similar role in the construction industry.
+• Minimum of 5-7 years of experience in a similar role, preferably in the construction or building industry.

 • Strong knowledge of construction methods, materials, and legal regulations.